garfix/richard-readthedocs/docs/source/introduction/getting-started.md

 The result you get is the product of the last processor in the pipeline.
 This result can be used by you to show it to the user.

-## Grow by extending a test dialog
+## Grow your project by extending a dialog

 When looking at the demos you'll notice that they all use a demo dialog to test all interactions.
 Such a dialog serves as a means to automatically test your system, to make sure that previous constructions still work after you change your modules.